BonnWarapol/Pali-Sanksrit-Keyboard-For-Linux-With-Install-Script/README.md

 A script to install linux keyboard for typing pāli and sanskrit diactrics ( i.e ā ī ū ē ō ñ ṭ ḍ ṇ ḷ ḥ ś ṣ ṛ ṝ ṃ ŋ ṁ √ ) .

 # Installation
-## First Method
+## First Method [Easiest]
-You can use the `us` keybaord to overwrite your existing us keybaord in `/usr/share/X11/xkb/symbols` , and type diacritics with the `right alt` key .
+You can use the `us` keybaord to overwrite your existing us keybaord in `/usr/share/X11/xkb/symbols` , and type diacritics with the `right alt` key.
+1. Run this command...
 > sudo cp src/us /usr/share/X11/xkb/symbols
+2. Reboot.
 ## Another Method
 1. Run this command...
 > cd to-script-directory